Science Together

 Current projects

-Science Together brings together the expertise and experience of local community groups with the skills and resources of researchers from across the University of Oxford and Oxford Brookes University to address issues and questions impacting local people’s lives.
+Science Together brings together the expertise and experience of local community groups with the skills and resources of researchers from across the University of Oxford and Oxford Brookes University to deliver projects that help to improve local people’s lives.

-2023-24 projects: Following a successful pilot programme in 2021-22, and a second cycle in 2022-23, seven groups from Oxford and the surrounding area are working with researchers from the University of Oxford and Oxford Brookes University.
+2024-25 projects: Science Together has been taking place each year since a successful pilot programme in 2021-22.
+This year, eight Oxfordshire community groups are working with nine facilitators and 17 researchers from the University of Oxford and Oxford Brookes University.

 Group project